MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-view-edit-create-mdb-policies.md

    - Make any needed changes by selecting **Edit**.
    - When you’re ready to proceed, choose **Update policy**.

+<a name='create-a-new-device-protection-policy-in-microsoft-365-defender'></a>

-### Create a new device protection policy in Microsoft 365 Defender
+### Create a new device protection policy in Microsoft Defender XDR

 1. In the Microsoft Defender portal ([https://security.microsoft.com](https://security.microsoft.com)), in the navigation pane, choose **Device configuration**.
 Policies are organized by operating system (such as **Windows client**) and policy type (such as **Next-generation protection** and **Firewall**).